 The Foundation and its Affiliates have agreements under which a portion of unrestricted contributions received by Affiliates are shared with the Foundation.
 Under these agreements, the Foundation allows the Affiliates to utilize the Foundation's name, trademarks, and signature programs in the Affiliate territories.
-Amounts received but not remitted by Affiliates are recorded by the Foundation as due from Affiliates in the balance sheet.
+Amounts received but not remitted by Affiliates are recorded by the Foundation as due from Affiliates in the statement of financial position.